massimiliano-mantione/fftt/implementation.md

 ## Directory checkout format

-The `data` section of `dir` entries must be directly usable as a read-only version of the directory from a process that can access the repository in as a read-only file system.
+The `data` section of `dir` entries must be directly usable as a read-only version of the directory from a process that can access the repository as a read-only file system.

 It could be very tempting to implement every `data` directory as a directory containing links to the directory entries.
 Maybe hard links for the files, and in any case symlinks to other `data` directories for subdirectories.